 - Tour guests must adhere to 6 feet social distancing from all N-YHS staff members, this includes maintaining social distancing from their tour guide at all times.

-- All Tour guests must adhere to bag checks and temperature checks.
+- All Tour guests must adhere to bag checks.

 - Coat check will not be available.
 All group members must carry all belongings brought into the Museum.
 Luggage, carry-on bags, and oversize backpacks are not allowed in the Museum.